-FIGURE 4.7 summaries the poverty headcount estimates and noises across Gewog/towns.
-Given the small size of Gewog/towns and data availability of Gewog/towns in the survey data, there are several Gewog/towns with less than 5% poverty rate and high coefficients of variations.
-However, majority of Gewog/towns are with coefficients of variation less than 30 (FIGURE 4.7, panel a).
+FIGURE 4.7 summaries the poverty headcount estimates and noises across towns.
+Given the small size of towns and data availability of towns in the survey data, there are several towns with less than 5% poverty rate and high coefficients of variations.
+However, majority of towns are with coefficients of variation less than 30 (FIGURE 4.7, panel a).

-At the Gewog/town level the heterogeneity of poverty across the country is even more apparent.
-FIGURE 4.7 (panel b) presents the poverty rates for all Gewog/towns in Bhutan with their respective confidence interval.
-Gewog/ towns have been sorted from least poor to most poor.
-The confidence intervals for the estimates are wider for some Gewog/towns.
-To shrink the confidence interval as much as possible, the models for Bhutan makes use of Empirical Bayes (EB) methods (see section on modelling approach).
-The use of EB, however, will only affect Gewog/towns included in the survey, since the added information for the location comes from the model run on the survey data.
-Even though the confidence intervals may be wide, there is not much re-ranking between municipalities when comparing the mean to either the lower or upper bound estimates.
+At the town level the heterogeneity of poverty across the country is even more apparent.
+FIGURE 4.7 (panel b) presents the poverty rates for all towns in Bhutan with their respective confidence interval.
+Towns have been sorted from least poor to most poor.
+The confidence a.

-a.
 Scatter plot of poverty headcount estimates and coefficients of variation b.
 Poverty headcount estimates and 95% confidence interval